2023 SEO Statistics: Local, Content, Linkbuilding, Etc.

 SEO is a highly technical discipline at its heart, but it incorporates the creative and social aspects of marketing as well.
 SEO professionals need to be good not just at optimizing websites, but also at content creation and relationship-building.
 It’s not enough to have a website that just runs fast and looks good, you also have to provide content that’s valuable to your audience, and have a backlink profile that demonstrates that other websites trust you.

-To keep you up to date on what’s going on in SEO for 2022, we have gathered some of the most important SEO statistics available.
+To keep you up to date on what’s going on in SEO for 2023, we have gathered some of the most important SEO statistics until 2022.
 Staying informed about SEO trends will help you make the best website you can, provide the best user experience possible, and keep the organic traffic coming in.

 General SEO Stats and Facts